-SCHOOL DISTRICT COMMUNITY Alternative Water Supply Local Government Officials Community Notification/Media Plans Local Water Department School Cancellation/Go Home Plan NYS Department of Health Bottled Water Supplier Response Action Guidelines Authority Upon discovery or detection of water system failure the Building Principal. e, notify Staff Contact the Buildings and Grounds Supervisor and Superintendent.
+SCHOOL DISTRICT COMMUNITY Local Government Officials Alternative Water SupplyCommunity Notification/Media Plans Local Water Department School Cancellation/Go Home Plan NYS Department of Health School Calcentation/Go Home Flam Bottled Water Supplier • Bouled Water Supplier Response Action Guidelines Authority Upon discovery or detection of water system failur the Building Principal. e, notify Staff Contact the Buildings and Grounds Supervisor and Superintendent.
 Principal 3.
 Implement ICS and contact members of the school command team.
-Establish a command post . incident Commander 4.
-Evaluate problem and implement remedial response problem is due to contamination of the water supply the local Water Department or NYS Department of determine the extent of the problem. y contact 5.
-In consultation with either agency determine if scho ool can Liaison Officer stay open.
+Establish a command post. incident Incident Commander Evaluate problems and implement remedial respon ses.
+If the Operations Chief problem is due to contamination of the water suppl the local Water Department or NYS Department of determine the extent of the problem. y contact 5.
+In consultation with either agency determine if sch ool can Liaison Officer stay open.
 If yes, secure all sources of water used for drinking and cooking, and notify staff and students situation.
-Make arrangements to obtain bottled water implement School Cancellation and Community Notification Plans. of the Incident Commander 6.
-Contact local media outlets and request public service ce Public Information announcements to notify the public of the current sit tuation.
-7. At the termination of the water emergency, start after planning to resume normal operations as soon as po Notify Staff, Parents, and Staff of resumed normal of
+Make arrangements to obtain bottled wate implement School Cancellation and Community Notification Plans. of the Incident Commander 6.
+Contact local media outlets and request public servi ice Public Information announcements to notify the public of the current si ituation.
+7. At the termination of the water emergency, start aft ermath Superintendent planning to resume normal operations as soon as po Notify Staff, Parents, and Staff of resumed normal 1 RESOURCES Call 911 for all emergenc